jsdelivrbot/tinybiome/README.md

 # tinybiome
 Cell eat cell world out there!

-To run the central server:

-> go build master/tbmaster.go
-> sudo ./tbmaster

-To run the nodes:
+To run, simply:

-> go run node/tbnode.go
+> go run cmd/tinybiome.go

-Optionally, provide --port N

-Then connect via http to the master to start playing.
+Then point your browser at localhost:8000 to start playing.

+# configuration

+TinyBiome uses a YAML configuration.
+The "default.yml" will be used by default.
+You can use a different YAML file by using the command-line `-conf other.yml`.